andrelandgraf/remix-isomorphic-link/README.md

 ## One Component to rule them all links!

-This packages provides a single isomorphic link component, that wraps around [React Router's NavLink](https://v5.reactrouter.com/web/api/NavLink) component and the native anchor tag.
+This packages provides a single isomorphic link component that wraps around [React Router's NavLink](https://v5.reactrouter.com/web/api/NavLink) component and the native anchor tag.
 It provides a simple API to manage both outgoing and internal hrefs through one component!

 ## Installation